tx-lin/vmSafeguard/README.md

 ### Upluad your public key to the ESXi server

-<b> Before, you need to allow ssh on your ESXI, trought the Web panel. https://www.tech2tech.fr/vmware-esxi-6-5-activer-lacces-ssh/</b>
+Before, you need to allow ssh on your ESXI, trought the <a href="https://www.tech2tech.fr/vmware-esxi-6-5-activer-lacces-ssh/">Official Web panel of ESXi Vmware</a>.

+On your linux server :

 ```
-# on the server
 cd /root/.ssh/
 cat id_rsa.pub | ssh root@the-ip-of-your-esxi \ 'cat >> /etc/ssh/keys-root/authorized_keys'
 # answer "yes"